pyeventsourcing/eventsourcing/docs/topics/tutorial/part1.rst

 In the book, aggregates are persisted by inserting or updating database records that represent the current state of the object.

-An event-sourced aggregate is persisted by recording the sequence of decisions that it makes as a sequence of 'events'.
-This sequence of events is used to reconstruct the current state of the aggregate.
-In earlier approaches to application architecture, only the current state was persisted.
-The stored state was then updated as further decisions were made.
-However, recording changing state brings several complications, which are avoided by recording the decisions made by a domain model.
-Recording the decisions, which do not change, is a more solid foundation on which to build applications.
-Recording domain model decisions, and using them as the "source of truth" in an application, is commonly termed "event sourcing".
+Event-sourced aggregates take this a step further, by recording the sequence of decisions that it makes as a sequence of event objects, and using the aggregate's sequence of event objects to reconstruct the current state of the aggregate.

+The important difference is that an event-sourced aggregate will generate a sequence of event objects, and these event objects will be used to evolve the state of the aggregate object.

 We can convert the ``Dog`` class into an event-sourced aggregate using the ``Aggregate`` class and ``@event`` decorator from the library's :doc:`domain module </topics/domain>`.
-Events will be triggered when decorated methods are called.
+Aggregate event objects will be generated when decorated methods are called.
+The decorated method bodies will used to evolve the state of the aggregate.
 The changes are highlighted below.

 .. code-block:: python
     :emphasize-lines: 3,4,9